Pressio/SHAW/website/content/getstarted/goveq.rst

 	*We model the axisymmetric evolution of elastic seismic shear waves.*

-	First, we set the notation.
-	Assuming the Earth (or another planet) can be approximated as a sphere, the following figure shows our notation of the spherical coordinate system.
+	Assuming the target body/planet (e.g. Earth) can be approximated as a sphere, we adopt a spherical coordinate system as shown in the figure below:

 	.. figure:: {static}/img/sc.svg
 		:width: 350 px

-	In the axisymmetric approximation, one assumes fields/quantities to not vary along :math-info:`\phi`.
-	This means that all the derivatives with respect to :math-info:`\phi` can be dropped.
+        In the axisymmetric approximation, one assumes that fields/quantities do not vary along :math-info:`\phi`, implying that all the derivatives with respect to :math-info:`\phi` can be dropped.

 	With this assumption, the set of equations governing the time evolution of elastic waves in the velocity-stress formulation can be written as: